LiaPetrova/LMDb/README.md

 ## Idea

 LMDb (an acronym for Local Movie Database) is an online database of information related to films and television series – including top cast, plot summaries, trivia, ratings, and fan reviews.
-People can also add shows to their watchlist.
+People can also sort movies and series by different criteria, filter show by their genre and add shows to their watchlist.

 ## Application Overview